Ketlen: Club career

 Born in Rio Fortuna, Santa Catarina, Ketlen started her career in a football school in her hometown.
 In 2007, aged 15, she joined Santos after a trial period.
 With some of Santos's leading players away training with the national team, Ketlen received an early chance in the first team.
 She scored her first goal for the club on 27 May 2007, in a 3–0 win over São José.

 A part of the squad which had Marta and Cristiane as their key units, Ketlen won two Campeonato Paulista de Futebol Feminino, two Copa do Brasil de Futebol Feminino and two Copa Libertadores Femenina titles.
 She left the club in early 2011 to join Bangu, but ended the year at Vitória das Tabocas, where she also won Campeonato Pernambucano de Futebol Feminino titles during her spell.

 On 9 May 2013, Ketlen moved abroad for the first time in her career, joining Swedish Damallsvenskan side Vittsjö.
 However, she only played five times for the club during the season.

 Shortly after leaving Vittsjö, Ketlen returned to her home country with Centro Olímpico.
 On 4 December 2014, she was transferred to National Women's Soccer League side Boston Breakers.

 After Ketlen played 61 minutes of one match, the Breakers agreed to release her from her contract due to homesickness on 7 May 2015.
 She subsequently returned to her first club Santos, after the women's team was reestablished.

 On 14 September 2020, Ketlen scored her 100th goal for the Sereias da Vila in a 2–0 win over Minas ICESP, becoming the first woman to do so at the club.
 In March 2022, however, after some new research, 42 goals were added to her account, giving her 162 goals for Santos at the time.
 On 23 November 2022, she renewed her contract with Santos for one year.

 On 14 January 2024, Santos announced the renewal of Ketlen's contract for another two seasons.

+In 2025, Ketlen made a pause in her career because she was pregnant and later gave birth to her first son Lucca.
+However, she did not stop training with Santos through most of her pregnancy, only stopping after the eighth month.